Amadeus-System/Amadeus-System/README.md

 - ⚡ I'm interested in **Artificial Intelligence**.
 I would like to observe the special moment when the true-intelligence is born in the universe.
 - ⚡ I'm very interested in **Theoretical Physics** such as Many-body Schrodinger Equation in Quantum Field Theory.
 - ⚡ I'm currently working as an AI researcher for my company, which is related to real-world anomaly detection for image, video, timeseries information.
-- ⚡ Currently-progressing personal project: Library refactoring, CS study
+- ⚡ Currently-progressing personal project: Library refactoring, Problem solving

 <br>